-“No one in Britain has been more cordial toward us than Her Majesty Queen Elizabeth II,” the preacher wrote in his 1997 autobiography, Just As I Am.
-“Almost every occasion I have been with her has been in a warm, informal setting, such as a luncheon or dinner, either alone or with a few family members or other close friends."
+"No one in Britain has been more cordial toward us than Her Majesty Queen Elizabeth II," the preacher — who passed away from natural causes at age 99 on Wednesday, Feb.
+21 — wrote in his 1997 autobiography, Just As I Am.
+"Almost every occasion I have been with her has been in a warm, informal setting, such as a luncheon or dinner, either alone or with a few family members or other close friends."

 From the sound of it, Queen Elizabeth is quite studied in her religiosity.
 "After preaching at Windsor one Sunday, I was sitting next to the Queen at lunch," Billy wrote in his book.
 "I told her I had been undecided until the last minute about my choice of sermon and had almost preached on the healing of the crippled man in John 5.
 Her eyes sparkled and she bubbled over with enthusiasm, as she could do on occasion.
 'I wish you had!' she exclaimed.
 'That is my favorite story.'"